cs2113-f24/cs2113-f24.github.io/wrkshts/J8-wrksht.md

 - The system shall load each image within one second

 ### q
-Draw a use case diagram for Instagram.com with at least three uses cases shown, where at least one use case extends another, and there are three actors.
+Draw a use case diagram for Instagram.com with at least three uses cases shown, where at least one use case extends another, and there are two actors.

 #### s
 Answers given in class.